josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 Unfair?
 Maybe.
 I'm not so sure.
 I would argue that if you know _any_ number of people will abuse something, you have at least _some_ responsibility to try to prevent it.

 In any case, if we know we exist on an uneven playing field (which we do), _we shouldn't see the slant as the baseline_.
-If the status quo is already inequitable (which it is), we shouldn't see something that's _equally inequitable_ as just fine, because it's not.
+If the status quo is already inequitable (which it is), we shouldn't see something that's _equally inequitable_ as just fine, just because that's the current reality.
+It's _not_ fine.
 It's just more of the same inequitable slant.

 Go back to the section before; if Copilot is enabling bad developers to work even faster, and do more bad things than ever before, on top of _actively passing_ them bad suggestions, I don't think we can just get away with saying the whole thing is purely the fault of those developers.